pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/deploy_backend.md

 	> **Note:** You may check the Pod **Logs** using the command '**kubectl logs \<pod_name\>**'

-### 3.2 Expose REST API Agent to Google Cloud using Kubernetes Service:
+### 3.2 Create Kubernetes NodePort Service for REST API Agent:

 Since the frontend app from Google Cloud would access the REST APIs exposed by the 'REST API Agent', you need to create a new kubernetes service for it.